Introducing Science Concepts through Music and Movement

 Using music and movement is a helpful and fun way to introduce topics to students and get them excited and engaged about what they are going to learn.
 Environmental educator, Gammy Moses, explains, “For example, if you’re going on a bird walk, we’ll sing the chant about birds to encourage their excitement and interest.”
 This approach works particularly well for Preschoolers and early elementary school learners.
 “That’s the great thing about that age group is that the repeat-after-me chants create a lot of back and forth energy.”

-Below you’ll find short films (most under 5 minutes) that cover science topics for a variety to age groups, from basic chants about birds for preschoolers to chants about New Haven watersheds geared for upper elementary school learners.
+Below you’ll find short films (most under 5 minutes) that cover science topics for a variety of age groups, from basic chants about birds for preschoolers to chants about New Haven watersheds geared for upper elementary school learners.